 Pack overnighters are events involving more than one family from a single pack, focused on age-appropriate Cub Scout activities and conducted at council-approved locations.
 If siblings participate, the event must be structured accordingly to accommodate them.
 Adults giving leadership to a pack overnighter must complete Basic Adult Leader Outdoor Orientation (BALOO, No. 34162) and be present during the campout.
 BALOO trains participants to properly understand the importance of program intent, Youth Protection policies, health and safety, site selection, and sufficient adult participation.

 Webelos Den Overnight Camping

-Webelos Scout overnighters introduce a boy and his parent to the basics of the Boy Scout camping program.
+Webelos Scout overnighters introduce Webelos Scouts and their parents to the basics of the Scout camping program.
 These campouts are conducted under the leadership of a trained Webelos den leader and include two to six nights of camping.

-Webelos Scout dens are encouraged to visit Boy Scout camporees and Klondike derbies.
-The purpose of this visit should be for the boys to look ahead with anticipation to their future as Boy Scouts.
-Webelos dens should not compete in activities designed for Boy Scouts and should not spend the night at events that are Boy Scout-based.
+Webelos Scout dens are encouraged to visit Scout camporees and Klondike derbies.
+The purpose of this visit should be for the Webelos Scouts to look ahead with anticipation to their future as members of a troop.
+Webelos dens should not compete in activities designed for troops and should not spend the night at events that are Scout troop-based.

 Reference: Cub Scout Leader Book, No. 33221

 Outings are a big part of Scouting.
 Cub Scouts get out and about with many kinds of outdoor fun, such as field trips, hikes, nature and conservation activities, and outdoor games.

 Do you like to visit museums, businesses, parks, and other fun and interesting places?
 Here are some field trips you might go on.

 - How Things Are Made—Visit manufacturing plants such as aircraft, automotive, appliance, or electronic firms; chemical, paper, plastic, paint, furniture, or toy plants; and handicrafts or other small-craft industries.